kannans89/graphql-learning/12.Validation/validation.md

 # Validation

- When doing mutation on data it is important to validate the user input .
-GraphQL gives support for required field validation , required fields are not null and must be passed from client side to graphql server.
+ While adding or modifying data it is important to validate the user input.For example, we may need to ensure that the value of a field is always not null.
+We can use `!` (non-nullable) type marker in GraphQL to perform such validation.

+The syntax for using the `!` type marker is as given below:

  ```javascript
   type TypeName {